sainttail/tensorflow-load-weights-problem/README.md

 `main.py` is the main script to run training/evaluating

-I test this repo on both Window and Mac
+I test this repo on both Window and Mac, both have machine can reproduce the problem.

 - Window -> Python 3.7.4
 - Mac -> Python 3.8.5